ehwgal/assignment7_programming/README.md

 ----------------------------
 *by Ellemijn Galjaard*

-**Sidenote**: *Unfortunately, this project is only partly finished (the model is trained for only a single epoch and is not tested in any manner).
-This is because it already took a really long time to get the data and model to work as I wanted it to.
+**Sidenote**: *Unfortunately, this project is not (yet) finished (the model is in the process of being trained and is not tested in any manner).
+This is because it already took a incredibly long time to get to where the notebook is now.
 I might add additional commits to evaluate the model in the future, but they won't count towards this assignment.*

 This project uses a Portuguese [open-source TTS dataset](https://github.com/Edresson/TTS-Portuguese-Corpus) (please refer to the following [LICENSE](https://github.com/Edresson/TTS-Portuguese-Corpus/blob/master/LICENSE)) to train a [COQUI-based](https://github.com/coqui-ai/TTS) TTS model (please refer to the following [LICENSE](https://github.com/coqui-ai/TTS/blob/dev/LICENSE.txt)).
 This project is a school project and not intended for commercial use.